-Composites based on signals in the MJO and ER waves alone, and composites based on simultaneous interaction of MJO and ER wave signals reveal patterns in 300-hPa geopotential height and wind anomalies that help assess the resulting Northern Hemisphere extratropical circulation pattern.
-Taking a linear combination of MJO and ER wave events yields little additional information about the extratropical circulation than assessing the MJO separately, suggesting that assessing ER waves relative to the MJO yields far more information about the extratropical circulation than can be obtained from either mode alone or from a linear combination of the signals associated with the two modes separately.
+Composite results have demonstrated that taking a linear combination of MJO and ER wave events yields little additional information about the extratropical circulation than assessing the MJO separately.
+These results suggest that assessing ER waves relative to the MJO yields far more information about the extratropical circulation than can be obtained from either mode alone or from a linear combination of the signals associated with the two modes separately.